Power-Platform-Samples/Power-Platform-Timed-Survey/Power Virtual Agents Survey Solution/README.md

 ![](/Images/powerautomate-5.PNG)

-Our Power Virtual Agent Flow would collect the response from the bot using the variable name assigned and use it as an output which would be used to create an item on our SharePoint list.
+Our Power Virtual Agent flow would collect the response from the bot using the variable name assigned and use it as an output which would be used to create an item on our SharePoint list.

 To automatically create an item on our SharePoint list, we would need to add a new action to our Power Automate flow.
 Head over to Power Automate and click '+ New step', search for "Create item (SharePoint)" and select.
 If you haven't already, you would need to sign in to SharePoint to create a connection.